oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 Error Handling with Device Execution Policies
 =============================================

-The SYCL error handling model supports two types of errors: Synchronous errors cause the SYCL host runtime libraries throw exceptions.
+The SYCL error handling model supports two types of errors.
+Synchronous errors cause the SYCL API functions to throw exceptions.
 Asynchronous errors may only be processed in a user-supplied error handler associated with a SYCL queue.

 For algorithms executed with device policies, handling all errors, synchronous or asynchronous, is a